neurocoaster/neurocoaster/RULEBOOK.md

 ## Getting Started

 1. Open the game in your web browser
-2. Choose Single Player or click "Multiplayer" to set up a game
+2. Choose Single Player.
+Multiplayer currently unavailable.
 3. Configure your preferred settings
 4. Start answering questions and ride the action potential!